gediz/mpv-wiki/List-of-MPlayer-LGPL-relicensing-agreements.md

 Have disagreed with relicensing:
 - anders
 - Tristan z80@oceanfree.net (2 patches, all code most likely removed)
-- Luca Abeni (basically `video/fmt-conversion.c`)
+- Luca Abeni (basically `video/fmt-conversion.c`, code will be replaced)
-- cehoyos (probably - is unable to give a direct reply, most likely tried to make me waste time)
+- cehoyos (probably, all his code will be replaced, some tricky parts)

 The list of people who have yet to reply is here: https://github.com/mpv-player/mpv/wiki/List-of-missing-MPlayer-LGPL-relicensing-agreements